Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Correctors for standard product formulas

 \subsection{Correctors for perturbed and structured systems}

-The correctors we developed in previous sections apply to generic systems with a Hamiltonian of the form $H=A+B$.
+The correctors we developed in previous sections apply to generic systems.
 Here, we show that correctors are more advantageous for perturbed systems in which one partition of the Hamiltonian has a small norm.
-More specifically, we show how symplectic correctors enable the perturbation parameter $\alpha\ll 1$ of the systems with Hamiltonian $H=A+\alpha B$, where $A$ and $B$ have similar norms, to play a role in reducing the simulation error.
+Specifically, we show how symplectic correctors enable using the perturbation parameter~$\alpha$ of such systems to reduce the simulation error.
 Further, we discuss the advantages of correctors for some structured systems.